BiniCodes/Google-Maps-React-Project/README.md

 ### About this project
 This project is a singla-page application written in Reactjs featuring a map displaying the center of Madrid, ES.
-It includes a list and markers of points of interests near the displayed area.
+It includes a list of names and markers on the map of points of interests near the displayed area.

-##Functionalities
+With typing into the input field the names of the points of interests in the list and their related markers can be filtered in real time with the usage of controlled component.

+## Functionalities
 * Location Filter: Filter list items and markers on the map
 * Modal Window with information: Clicking a list item or marker will display a modal window with information about the clicked place.
 * Marker effect: Clicking a list item will add an effect to the marker
-* Google Maps API and Foursquare Search Venue API are are requested in an asynchronous way using the Fetch API
+* [Google Maps API](https://cloud.google.com/maps-platform/maps/) and [Foursquare Search Venue API](https://developer.foursquare.com/docs/api/venues/search) are are requested in an asynchronous way using the Fetch API
-* Foursquare API is used to display information about a place
+* [Foursquare API](https://developer.foursquare.com/docs/api/venues/search) is used to display information about a place
-* Accesibility is provided
+* Accessibility is provided
 * Service Worker is implemented to cache files and display the website in offline modus